-The start of school means the start of a daily flow of paperwork that gets piled up on the kitchen counter - school projects, forms to fill out, homework to do, lunch menus, the list goes on!
+Who else feels like they are constantly dealing with paper clutter?
+The start of school means the start of a daily flow of paperwork that gets piled up on the kitchen counter – school projects, forms to fill out, homework to do, lunch menus, the list goes on!
 Not to mention, so many dates of upcoming events that need to be added to the calendar before they are forgotten.
-Does anyone else despise this paperwork as much as I do?!
-Even if you don't have kids, the everyday mail and bills can quickly pile up in a big mountain on the kitchen counter.
+Even if you don’t have kids, the everyday mail and bills can quickly pile up in a big mountain on the kitchen counter.

 7 Steps to Organizing Your Paper Clutter

 1. Create categories